Get Around Amsterdam

 What is the cheapest way from Schiphol to Amsterdam?

-The train is both the cheapest and fastest mainstream option.
-A single ticket to Amsterdam Centraal costs roughly €7 in 2026 and the journey takes 14 to 17 minutes.
-You can pay by tapping a contactless card at the gates - no need to buy a paper ticket.
+The train.
+A single ticket to Amsterdam Centraal costs around €7 in 2026 and the journey takes 14 to 17 minutes.
+You can pay by tapping a contactless bank card or phone at the OVpay gates - no ticket purchase needed.
+The 397 Airport Express bus is similar in price but slower.

 How long does it take to get from Schiphol to central Amsterdam?

-By train, 14 to 17 minutes to Centraal Station, with departures every few minutes around the clock.
+By train, 14 minutes on the Intercity and 17 on the Sprinter to Centraal Station, with departures every few minutes during the day.
 The 397 Airport Express bus takes about 30 minutes.
-A taxi or rideshare is usually 25 to 40 minutes depending on traffic, and slower in rush hour.
+A taxi or rideshare is usually 25 to 40 minutes, longer in rush hour.

 Is there a train from Schiphol at night?

 Yes.
 Trains run 24 hours between Schiphol and Amsterdam Centraal, though much less frequently overnight - roughly once an hour rather than every few minutes.
-If you land very late, check the timetable, but you will almost always find a train within the hour.
+If you land very late, check the NS app for the timetable, but you will almost always find a train within the hour.

 Written by Dirck Mulder, on the ground in Amsterdam.
 Spotted something out of date?
 Let me know and I'll fix it.